Firefox logo: Early history (2004–2017)

-The initial concept for the logo of Firefox depicted a phoenix rather than a fox, in line with the browser's name during early development, when it was known as Phoenix and Firebird rather than Firefox.
+The initial concept for the logo of Firefox depicted a phoenix rather than a fox, in line with the browser's name during early development, when it was known as Phoenix (v0.1–v0.5) and Firebird (v0.6) rather than Firefox.

+Logo used in Firefox 1.0, the first stable release of the browser on November 9, 2004.

 After the name of the browser was decided to be Firefox, a team of 10 to 15 graphic designers within Mozilla began working on its logo.
 The first logo for the Firefox web browser came alongside the browser's first release in 2004, designed by Jon Hicks.

 Mozilla revealed a new Firefox logo in June 2013, featuring less detailed textures than previous incarnations on both the globe and the fox.

 The Firefox logo was also redesigned in November 2017, as a part of an effort to combat Firefox's waning market share in the web browser market.